 Jurassic Coast PCN have teamed up with Wessex Cancer Alliance to launch a free NHS initiative to provide targeted prostate health checks to eligible patients.
 We will be inviting targeted groups of patients for a prostate assessment at your local GP surgery, who:

-- Are aged between 45-80
+- Are aged between 45 to 80

 - Are black African, black Caribbean or black British